-The Company's flagship Mount Chalmers Project offers high potential for establishing new gold and copper mines.
 The main prospect is the historical Mount Chalmers mine which still hosts substantial mineralization.

 In addition, there are a number of partially drilled prospects whose geological and mineral characteristics are similar to those of the nearby Mount Chalmers mine.

 These prospects, including the known resource at Woods Shaft, require further drilling.
 The Company proposes to drill-out these prospects rapidly to obtain samples for geochemistry and metallurgical test-work so as to enable the Company to move quickly and seamlessly from exploration to feasibility studies with a view to initiating mining.

 The Mount Chalmers deposit was discovered in 1860 and was initially worked for gold.
 In 1898 copper was located deeper in the lode system.
 The mine was in production until 1914, when copper prices fell.
 Wartime production resumed the operations in 1941 until 1943.

 Mining resumed again in 1979 with Mount Morgan Limited mining the newly discovered West Lode.

 Production ceased in 1982, due to closure of the Mount Morgan mine and low commodity prices.

 The current tenement area held by Traprock has been tenured by multiple different explorers at any one time and this is the first time in 50 years that the whole field has been held by a single explorer.

 This resource had significant drilling with some of the better drill intersections had encouraging grades as follows:

 The past exploration has left an open ended series of targets, requiring further exploration drilling, with the potential to increase the resource.